Sunday, January 2, 2011

 Tim Bevan, Chairman of the UKFC, has reacted to today’s news by claiming that the government’s decision is a bad one, “imposed without consultation or evaluation… driven by short-term thinking and political expediency."
 And that the British film industry deserves better.

-He’s right, which is the crux of why the UKFC will not rest in peace.
+This is the crux of why the UKFC will not rest in peace.
 Knee jerk cuts will only stunt the industry’s growth and fuel resentment amongst those who will be denied access to opportunities within it, whose stories will never be told on the big screen and whose local cinemas are at risk.
 All of which will only make for a small society.

 Friday, July 9, 2010